Jim Jordan made a name for himself as a Trump ally and face of GOP investigations | KRDO

 Jordan has emphatically denied that he knew anything about Strauss’ abuse during his own years working at OSU, between 1987 and 1995.
 “Congressman Jordan never saw any abuse, never heard about any abuse, and never had any abuse reported to him during his time as a coach at Ohio State,” his congressional office said in 2018.

-On Tuesday, Jordan garnered only 200 votes, with 20 Republicans voting against him.
+On Wednesday, Jordan received fewer votes than he did in the first round of voting: 22 Republicans opposed him, up from 20 the day before.
+Some Republicans have floated introducing a measure to empower interim Speaker Patrick McHenry until Jordan can coalesce enough support to win the speakership.
 All 212 Democrats voted for their party’s leader, Rep. Hakeem Jeffries.
 The Ohio Republican could still force additional votes, just as McCarthy did in the 15 rounds it took him to be elected speaker in January.

 Jordan initially ran against House Majority Leader Steve Scalise of Louisiana and was defeated last week in a closed-door vote by the conference.
 Scalise went on to become the GOP speaker nominee – but dropped out of the race abruptly after facing a bloc of hardened opposition.